infretis/infentory/puckering/README.md

 In the [simulation] section, define the initial state and final state by specifying two interfaces at $\lambda=10$ and $\lambda=90$ in `infretis0.toml`.

-In the [infinit] section, specify  `intial_conf = "../step2_mdrun/confout.g96"`, which starts the path-sampling simulation from that configuration.
+In the [infinit] section, specify  `initial_conf = "../step2_mdrun/confout.g96"`, which starts the path-sampling simulation from that configuration.

 Start the path sampling simulation with